 Single spatial stream EHT-MCSs 0 to 7 in all supported channel widths and RU and MRU sizes if the non-AP EHT STA is a 20 MHz only non-AP EHT STA.

 40 MHz and 80 MHz channel widths and all RU and MRU sizes and locations applicable to the 40 MHz and 80 MHz channel widths in the 5 GHz and 6 GHz band (transmit and receive) for non-AP EHT STA except for 20 MHz-only non-AP EHT STA.

+Reception of a 160 MHz EHT MU PPDU, or transmission of a 160 MHz EHT TB PPDU in 5 GHz and 6 GHz bands where the assigned RU/MRU is in the primary 80 MHz channel if the non-AP EHT STA is capable of up to 80 MHz channel width and operating with 80 MHz channel width.

+Reception of a 320 MHz EHT MU PPDU, or transmission of a 320 MHz EHT TB PPDU in 6 GHz band where the assigned RU/MRU is in the primary 80 MHz channel if the non-AP EHT STA is capable of up to 80 MHz channel width and operating with 80 MHz channel width

 Reception of a 320 MHz EHT MU PPDU, or transmission of a 320 MHz EHT TB PPDU in 6 GHz band where the assigned RU/MRU is in the primary 160 MHz channel if the non-AP EHT STA is capable of up to 160 MHz channel width and operating with 160 MHz channel width

-Transmission and reception of an EHT MU PPDU with a 2x EHT-LTF and 0.8 µs GI duration on the EHT-LTF and Data field OFDM symbols.
+Reception of an EHT MU PPDU to multiple users with a 2x EHT-LTF and 0.8 µs GI duration on the EHT-LTF and Data field OFDM symbols.

-Transmission and reception of an EHT MU PPDU with a 2x EHT-LTF and 1.6 µs GI duration on the EHT-LTF and Data field OFDM symbols.
+Reception of an EHT MU PPDU to multiple users with a 2x EHT-LTF and 1.6 µs GI duration on the EHT-LTF and Data field OFDM symbols.

-Reception of an EHT MU PPDU with a 4x EHT-LTF and 3.2 µs GI duration on the EHT-LTF and Data field OFDM symbols.
+Reception of an EHT MU PPDU to multiple users with a 4x EHT-LTF and 3.2 µs GI duration on the EHT-LTF and Data field OFDM symbols.

+Transmission of a non-OFDMA EHT TB PPDU with a 1x EHT-LTF and 1.6 µs GI duration on the EHT-LTF and Data field OFDM symbols.

+Transmission of an EHT TB PPDU with a 2x EHT-LTF and 1.6 µs GI duration on the EHT-LTF and Data field OFDM symbols.

 Transmission of an EHT TB PPDU with a 4x EHT-LTF and 3.2 µs GI duration on the EHT-LTF and Data field OFDM symbols.

+Transmission and reception of a non-OFDMA EHT MU PPDU with any preamble puncturing pattern needed to support mandatory MRU for non-OFDMA as specified in subclause 36.3.2.3.3

+Reception of an OFDMA EHT MU PPDU with any preamble puncturing pattern as specified in subclause 36.3.11.11

 A non-AP EHT STA may support the following: